Cumbria Cycle Routes

 For more information on cycle routes in Cumbria including tips, advice and free cycle maps please click here

 If you'd like to continue your outing you could head to the nearby Grizedale Forest where you will find miles of way-marked cycling and walking trails.
-You could also follow the Cumbria Way a couple of miles to the north east where you will find the beautiful Tarn Hows.
+You could also follow the Cumbria Way a couple of miles to the north east where you will find the beautiful Tarn Hows and the pretty Monk Coniston estate.

 |Ennerdale Forest||12 miles (20 km)||Enjoy miles of traffic free cycling and walking trails in this super forest in the Lake District National Park.
 The route starts at the Bowness Knott car park next to the beautiful Ennerdale Water.
 You then head east into the forest along the lakeside path.
 After leaving the lake behind the track follows the River Liza into the forest to Ash Crag before returning along the south side of the river.
 The forest tracks are quite uneven in places so a mountain bike is required for cyclists. |